JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 Yes, by the way, there are some new options in the JabRef preferences, such as

-- "Enable AI functionality in JabRef": by default it is turned off, so you need to check this option if you want to use the new AI features
+- "Enable AI functionality in JabRef": by default it is turned off, so you need to check this option if you want to use the new AI features.
 - "AI provider": you can choose either OpenAI, Mistral AI, or Hugging Face
 - "Chat model": choose the model you like
 - "API token": here you write your API token